Jaynagar Majilpur

-Jaynagar Majilpur (/bn/) is a town and a municipality of South 24 Parganas district in the Indian state of West Bengal.
-The town is famous for its confectionery called Jaynagarer Moa.
+Jaynagar Majilpur (/bn/) is a city and a municipality of South 24 Parganas district in the Indian state of West Bengal.
+It is situated in the southern suburbs of Kolkata.
+As an urban setup in the vicinity of Kolkata, the city is within the area of Greater Kolkata.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+The city is famous for its confectionery called Jaynagarer Moa.

 Etymology

 Jaynagar is an ancient settlement.
 The name of Jaynagar comes from the name of the local goddess Joychandi, from which the city derived the name, Joychanditala.
 Over time it became Joychandinagar and then Joynagar or Jaynagar.

 Another ancient settlement is Majilpur.
 The etymology of the name is an interesting one.
-Originally the Ganges would flow over where the town is, but slowly it started silting down.
+Originally the Ganges would flow over where the city is, but slowly it started silting down.
 This silting is called Moje Jaoa in Bengali language, from which the city derived the name, Mojapur.
 Over time it became Mojpur, Mojipur and then Mojilpur or Majilpur.